DazeyGG/interal-audit-pico/README.md

 You can name the policy if you want, then click 'Save changes'

-Then create another identity for the Reciever Address (Example: blank@gmail.com)
+Then create another identity for the Reciever Address (Example: blank@gmail.com) This is usually your personal address.

 Verify the address but there is no need to make the policies or anything.

+Once both are authenticated then you can edit the code accordingly and begin using.